konigio/konigio.github.io/_posts/2015-02-08-RDF-in-a-nutshell.md

 The predicate within an RDF `Statement` is the name for some `Property`.
 Technically, the name for an RDF `Property` is a URI, so you can lookup information about the Property.
-In the narrative above, we've used short labels to name each `Property` instead of a URI just to keep things simple.
+To keep things simple in the narrative above, we've used short labels to name each `Property` instead of a URI.

 We've been talking about using URI values as names for Individuals and Properties.
 Technically, RDF allows you to use [IRI](https://en.wikipedia.org/wiki/Internationalized_resource_identifier) values, which